aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Damage pipeline/DoDamage.md

 ```

 ### Enemy attack overloads
-The following overloads are specifically made for an enemy attacking the player.
+The following overloads are specifically made for an enemy party member attacking a player party member.

 (6) Calls the final overload with the `attacker` being `enemydata[enemyid]`, the target being `playerdata[playertarget]`, `overrides` being null and the rest being the same as the parameters sent
 ```cs
 private int DoDamage(int enemyid, int playertarget, int damage, AttackProperty? property, bool block)
 ```

 (7) Calls the final overload with the `attacker` being `enemydata[enemyid]`, the target being `playerdata[playertarget]` and the rest being the same as the parameters sent
 ```cs
 private int DoDamage(int enemyid, int playertarget, int damage, AttackProperty? property, DamageOverride[] overrides, bool block)
 ```

 ### Player attack overloads
-The following overloads are specifically made for a player attacking the enemy.
+The following overloads are specifically made for a player party member attacking an enemy party member.

 (8) Calls (9) with the parameter sent and `enemytarget` being the BattleControl's `target`
 ```cs